-1. use the elements and principles of design to solve complex problems

-- select and use technologies, techniques and conventions to express artistic intentions communicate ideas, emotions and information through artworks to affect and move audiences - 4. analyse, and creatively respond to cultural influences and artworks

-5. analyse art ideas and information

-- 6. apply time management, planning and negotiation skills to Visual Arts activities - 7. use reflective practice to inform artmaking denotes criteria that are both internally and externally assessed.
+- 1. use the elements and principles of design to solve complex problems - 2. select and use technologies, techniques and conventions to express artistic intentions - 3. communicate ideas, emotions and information through artworks to affect and move audiences - 4. analyse, and creatively respond to cultural influences and artworks - 5. analyse art ideas and information - 6. apply time management, planning and negotiation skills to Visual Arts activities

-8. create and display a cohesive body of artwork
+- 7. use reflective practice to inform artmaking - 8. create and display a cohesive body of artwork